 You can test access grant definitions by creating users with various roles and logging in as them.
-For more information on roles, users, and the Log in As feature, refer to the JasperReports Server Administrator Guide.
-The Jaspersoft OLAP Ultimate Guide also includes a detailed implementation example.
+For more information on roles, users, and the Log in As feature, refer to the TIBCO JasperReports Server Administrator

+Guide and the TIBCO JasperReports Server Security Guide.
+The TIBCO Jaspersoft OLAP Ultimate Guide also includes a detailed implementation example.

-Names of roles, users, hierarchical levels, and profile attributes are all case-sensitive in access grant definitions.
+Names of roles, users, hierarchical levels, and attributes are all case-sensitive in access grant definitions.

-3.4.6.2 Sample Access Grant Definition
+3.4.7.2 Sample Access Grant Definition